The Best Signal Booster Accessories

 With that in mind, you're probably thinking that you need the cable with the lowest possible loss.
 While ideal, it may not be the best idea in every situation.
 Coaxial cables with lower loss tend to be thicker, less flexible (making them difficult to install), and more expansive.

 If you have good outside signal, you don't necessarily need the highest-grade cable, unless your installation calls for long cable runs, or you simply want to squeeze every drop of boosted signal out of your unit.
 On the other hand, if you have weak outside signal, investing in the highest quality cable you can afford will help get the most coverage out of a booster.
-Even though the antenna is receiving a weak signal, with lower loss cable, the amplifier will receive a stronger signal and provide better results.
+Even though the cellular antenna is receiving a weak signal, with lower loss cable, the amplifier will receive a stronger signal and provide better results.